Caitlyn’s work includes network television, national commercials, and independent film.

 WHERE IS SHE NOW?

-Eating carbs and petting dogs.
+Eating carbs and petting her dog.
 Most recently, she recurred as “Lynn” the world’s most awkward doctor on NBC’s Heartbeat, which was a screamin’ rainbow-ride of an experience.
 But that show got canned.
-So now Caitlyn does creative marketing and PR and directed her first film spot while in that role.
-Because: —enter inspiring pop song lyric here— and she knows it.
+So now Caitlyn does creative marketing and PR and is focusing on writing, producing and directing, because: —enter inspiring pop song lyric here— and she knows it.